zaenk/chrome77-zonejs-promise-bug/README.md

 * Open [localhost:4200](http://localhost:4200)
 * Open dev tools (F12) and observe the error

+## Notes

-This sample application works fine in the following brosers:
+This sample application works fine in the following browsers:

 * Chrome 76
 * Chrome 78 (Beta)